conlpate/dsc-phase-3-project/README.md

 ![ConfusionMatrixVan](https://github.com/conlpate/dsc-phase-3-project/blob/main/images/vanilla%20model.png)

-#### After looking at our initial RFC to predict mental illness in police shooting fatalities, a few things became apparent:
+#### After looking at our initial RFC to predict mental illness in police shooting fatalities, one thing becomes apparent:
-	1. Our model is doing great predicting false cases of mental illness.
-	2. Our model is absolutely failing to predict true cases of mental illness.
+	- Our model cannot predict true cases of mental illness.

 #### Where to Go?

-As we want to minimize type II errors (incorrect reports of mental illness presence), the model needs to primarily focus on false negatives.
+As we want to minimize type II errors (inaccurate reports of mental illness presence), the model needs to primarily focus on false negatives.
 We are less concerned with the model predicting if someone does NOT have an associated mental health issue.
 With that in mind, we'll iterate through multiple models, all while focusing on increasing the recall score.

 #### Methods of Model Analysis